Kaidā glyphs: Etymology

 Sudō (1944) hypothesized that the etymology of kaidā was kariya (仮屋), which meant "government office" in Satsuma Domain.
 This term was borrowed by Ryūkyū on Okinawa and also by the bureaucrats of Yaeyama (karja: in Modern Ishigaki).
-Standard Japanese /j/ regularly corresponds to /d/ in Yonaguni, and /r/ is often dropped when surrounded by vowels.
+Japanese /j/ regularly corresponds to /d/ in Yonaguni, and /r/ is often dropped when surrounded by vowels.
 This theory is in line with the primary impetus for Kaidā glyphs, taxation.

 History

 Immediately after conquering Ryūkyū, Satsuma conducted a land survey in Okinawa in 1609 and in Yaeyama in 1611.
 By doing so, Satsuma decided the amount of tribute to be paid annually by Ryūkyū.
 Following that, Ryūkyū imposed a poll tax on Yaeyama in 1640.
 A fixed quota was allocated to each island and then was broken up into each community.
 Finally, quotas were set for the individual islanders, adjusted only by age and gender.
 Community leaders were notified of quotas in the government office on Ishigaki.
 They checked the calculation using warazan (barazan in Yaeyama), a straw-based method of calculation and recording numerals that was reminiscent of Incan Quipu.
 After that, the quota for each household was written on a wooden plate called itafuda or hansatsu (板札).
 That was where Kaidā glyphs were used.
-Although sōrō-style Written Japanese had the status of administrative language, the remote islands had to rely on pictograms to notify illiterate peasants.
+Although sōrō-style written Japanese had the status of administrative language, the remote islands had to rely on pictograms to notify illiterate peasants.
 According to a 19th-century document cited by the Yaeyama rekishi (1954), an official named Ōhama Seiki designed "perfect ideographs" for itafuda in the early 19th century although it suggests the existence of earlier, "imperfect" ideographs.
 Sudō (1944) recorded an oral history on Yonaguni: 9 generations ago, an ancestor of the Kedagusuku lineage named Mase taught Kaidā glyphs and warazan to the public.
 Sudō dated the event to the second half of the 17th century.

 According to Ikema (1959), Kaidā glyphs and warazan were evidently accurate enough to make corrections to official announcements.
 The poll tax was finally abolished in 1903.
 They were used until the introduction of the nationwide primary education system rapidly lowered the illiteracy rate during the Meiji period.
 They are currently used on Yonaguni and Taketomi for folk art, T-shirts, and other products, more for their artistic value than as a record-keeping system.